glizzykingdreko/FriendlyCaptcha-Solver/README.md

 For the solver itself take a look into the [puzzleSolver.js](/solver/puzzleSolver.js) file (the adapted version of the original [main.js](/original_files/main.js) file) and the [worker.js](/solver/worker.js) file (the adapted version of the original [worker.js](/original_files/worker.js) file).

+Fun fact, if u start a Worker for each piece of the puzzle the solving is going to be even faster and remove all the queue system they implemented

 ## My links
 - [Website](https://glizzykingdreko.github.io)